Fairness Evaluation and Inference Level Mitigation in LLMs: Introduction

 Large language models (LLMs) have achieved remarkable performance across diverse natural language tasks, yet they frequently exhibit undesirable behaviors that manifest through their internal representations \cite{adewumi2024fairness}.
 These behaviors, including inconsistent responses, amplification of harmful content, and the re-emergence of unwanted patterns, become particularly problematic during extended multi-turn conversations \cite{ibrahim_multi-turn_2025}, where biases accumulate and contextual meaning can drift or degrade over successive interactions \cite{parrish_bbq_2022}.

-Traditional mitigation has centered on training-time interventions—supervised fine-tuning, RLHF, self-debiasing, and data filtering—which can be effective but are computationally costly, irreversible after deployment, and inflexible to new requirements, since they demand full retraining or heavy data curation \cite{shirafuji2024bias, bayasi_debiasify_nodate, Tang2025ADEPT, Schick2021SelfDiagnosis, ok_synthetic_nodate, gupta_advsumm_2025, defrance_bimi_2025}.
-In contrast, inference-level methods—prompt engineering, sequential calibration, vector steering, neuron pruning, and other representation-level controls—are lightweight and reversible, yet as Figure~\ref{fig:llm techniques} illustrates they typically act at shallow levels, stay static across turns, and are largely tailored to single-turn use \cite{gupta2024notraining, fei2023mitigating, chen2025steering, yang-etal-2023-task, li2025beyond, yi_survey_2025}.
-Within this space, pruning-based techniques directly manipulate neuron activations and offer interpretability and efficiency—e.g., attribution-based pruning for task compression, structured neuron pruning for interpretable adaptation, and pruning for specialization \cite{yang_mitigating_2024, ma2023llmpruner, Maxwelldemon}.
+\footnote{Accepted at The 64th Annual Meeting of the Association for Computational Linguistics San Diego, California, United States July 2–7, 2026} Traditional mitigation has centered on training-time interventions supervised fine-tuning, RLHF, self debiasing, and data filtering which can be effective but are computationally costly, irreversible after deployment, and inflexible to new requirements, since they demand full retraining or heavy data curation \cite{shirafuji2024bias, bayasi_debiasify_nodate, Tang2025ADEPT, Schick2021SelfDiagnosis, ok_synthetic_nodate, gupta_advsumm_2025, defrance_bimi_2025}.
+In contrast, inference-level methods prompt engineering, sequential calibration, vector steering, neuron pruning, and other representation level controls are lightweight and reversible, yet as Figure~\ref{fig:llm techniques} illustrates they typically act at shallow levels, stay static across turns, and are largely tailored to single-turn use \cite{gupta2024notraining, fei2023mitigating, yang-etal-2023-task, li2025beyond, yi_survey_2025}.
+Within this space, pruning-based techniques directly manipulate neuron activations and offer interpretability and efficiency e.g., attribution-based pruning for task compression, structured neuron pruning for interpretable adaptation, and pruning for specialization \cite{yang_mitigating_2024, ma2023llmpruner, Maxwelldemon}.
 However, pruning remains globally applied and irreversible: importance scores are computed offline, risking over-pruning and semantic loss, and failing to capture the dynamic, cumulative nature of bias that emerges from contextual dependencies and dialogue history in multi-turn conversations \cite{zhang_survey_2025}.
+A key limitation of existing pruning-based mitigation methods is the assumption that neurons associated with biased outputs are inherently undesirable and should be permanently removed.
+In practice, however, neuron activations in large language models are context dependent and multifunctional; the same neuron that amplifies biased content under certain dialogue histories may encode legitimate semantic, factual, or discourse information in neutral or corrective contexts.
+In multi-turn conversations, bias often emerges gradually through priming, anaphora, and memory carry-over, rather than being uniformly present at every turn.
+As a result, static pruning over-suppresses neurons even when bias is absent, leading to semantic loss, reduced answer relevance, and degraded coherence.
+This effect is particularly pronounced in long-horizon dialogue, where earlier activations are reused and repurposed across turns.
+These observations motivate a dynamic, memory-aware intervention that conditions neuron suppression on when biased behavior is observed, rather than treating bias as a fixed neuron property.